rbaumgar/openshift-operators/Operator_Update_Information_Checker.md

 ![Customer Portal Labs](images/labs01.png)

 ## Overview

 When you start the **Operator Update Information Checker** you will get a long list of currently available operators.
 At the time of writing I found 108 (!) pages.

-Supported Openshift versions 4.6+
+Supported OpenShift versions 4.6+

 ![Operator Overview](images/labs02.png)

-Now can start to twaek the output.
+Now can start to tweak the output.

 ## Tweak / Filter the output

-You can start by selecting a specific Openshift version.
+You can start by selecting a specific OpenShift version.
 Or may be two, when you are interested which operator is available in your current version and the version you are upgrading to.

 You can also start typing an operator name to get only a specific operator you are currently interested in.